The Poem “Connected by the World” by Gabriel Cruz

 a) Cars and buses

-9. What kind of community does the poet describe in the poem “Connected by the World" by Gabriel Cruz?
+What does “hand in hand” symbolize in the poem “Connected by the World" by Gabriel Cruz?

-10. The tone of the poem “Connected by the World" by Gabriel Cruz is:
+What kind of tone does the poem “Connected by the World" by Gabriel Cruz have?

 a) Sad